Composition of blood PDF

 ▪ Erythrocytesleukocytes, and platelets are collectively called formed elements.

-▪ They constitute nearly 45 percent of the blood
+▪ They constitute nearly 45 per cent of the blood

 Erythrocytes